eduarda-f-goncalves/Test_Learning_Git/README.md

 - pull : download changes from remote repo to your local machine, the opposite of push

 Note: when crating a new file, if we use the termination : README.md, the .md is for formatting the fila as a mark down file, where we can write whatever we want.
 In this case a README file is just a file where it is explained how the code works and what it does.
-Changing this line to see what happens.

-Version 2